 Mission: To engage the broad spectrum of Stakeholders for collaboration and deliberation on matters affecting the community including events, issues and projects.

-Chair Outreach Committee Meeting and Maintain Outreach Committee web page.
-Holds regular monthly meetings and special meetings as needed.
-Creates Outreach Committee meeting agenda and ensures the posting of the agenda and minutes in accordance with the Brown Act and VNC policy.
+Chair the Outreach Committee meetings andmaintain the Outreach Committee web page.
+Hold regular monthly meetings and special meetings as needed.
+Create Outreach Committee meeting agendas and ensure the posting of the agenda and minutes in accordance with the Brown Act and VNC policy.

-“Organize quarterly Stakeholders meetings and special events” (from Bylaws).
+“Organize quarterlytown halls and special events” (per bylaws Article VI Section 1).

-Three of the quarterly Stakeholder meetings are generally organized as “Town Halls”; the fourth meeting is the annual Venice BBQ, held in the summer.
+.
 Event

 topics are selected by the Town Hall subcommittee of the Outreach Committee composed of the Outreach Chair, the President, the Event Producer (see below) and one or more Board Members.